-All too often, federal agencies propose regulations with little consideration about how they will affect innovation.
-And while the Office of Management and Budget's (OMB's) Office of Information and Regulatory Affairs (OIRA) is tasked with reviewing major regulations from a static cost-benefit perspective, the office does not explicitly review regulations for potential impacts on longer-term dynamic effects (e.g., innovation).
+Federal agencies too often propose regulations with little consideration of how they will affect innovation.
+And while the Office of Management and Budget (OMB) Office of Information and Regulatory Affairs (OIRA) is tasked with reviewing major regulations from a static cost-benefit perspective, the office does not explicitly review regulations for potential impacts on longer-term dynamic effects (e.g., innovation).
 To remedy this, the administration or Congress should create within OMB an Office of Innovation Review whose mission should be to serve as an "innovation champion" in the regulatory process.
 The office should have authority to push agencies to either affirmatively promote innovation or achieve a particular regulatory objective in a manner least damaging to innovation.

-More details: Stuart Benjamin and Arti Rai, "Structuring U.S. Innovation Policy: Creating a White House Office of Innovation Policy" (Information Technology and Innovation Foundation, June 2009), https://itif.org/publications/2009/06/24/structuring-usinnovation-policy-creating-white-house-office-innovation.
+More details: Stuart Benjamin and Arti Rai, "Structuring U.S. Innovation Policy: Creating a White House Office of Innovation Policy" (Information Technology and Innovation Foundation, June 2009), https://itif.org/publications/2009/06/24/structuring-us-innovation-policy-creating-white-house-office-innovation.

-The White House should charge every federal agency with naming a chief innovation officer to craft and implement an innovation strategy.
+The White House should charge every major federal agency with naming a chief innovation officer to craft and implement an innovation strategy.